 - Whitening toothpaste and mouthwash: You may see a slight improvement with stains on the surface of your teeth caused by smoking or coffee, but they can’t improve embedded stains in your tooth enamel.
 These are relatively harmless but may also cause some sensitivity when used for a prolonged period.

 - Zoom!® take-home whitening trays: Zoom!® also has take-home whitening trays for individuals who would rather whiten their teeth at home instead of making an office appointment.
-You wear the take-home trays for around one to two weeks.
-They work reasonably well and can whiten your teeth by up to six shades.
+You wear the take-home trays for around one to two weeks, and they work reasonably well, and can whiten your teeth by up to six shades.
 The dentist will take an impression of your teeth then create special trays.
 They’ll provide you with the trays and a solution you’ll use before you go to sleep at night.
-This option consists of a lower concentration you usually use over a seven- to fourteen-day course.
-This is usually the preferred option for those with sensitive teeth.
+This option consists of a lower concentration you usually use over a seven- to 10-day course.

 Benefits of Teeth Whitening

 You may have the straightest and healthiest smile, but your teeth may still be susceptible to stains.
 Dark liquids like tea, soda and coffee can stain our teeth over time.
 Teeth whitening can help remove these stains and make your teeth whiter.
 If you have it performed professionally, it can take around an hour.

 2. It Can Give a Boost of Self-Confidence